IndomieGorengSatu/Mie/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## What did the calculator say to the student?
+You can count on me.